akshatasawant9699/Salesforce_ADLC_Whitepaper/agent-sdk-implementation/README.md

 # ADLC Python SDK Implementation

-This repository contains the complete Agent Development Lifecycle (ADLC) implementation using the Salesforce Python SDK for creating, deploying, and testing AI agents.
+This repository contains the complete Agent Development Lifecycle (ADLC) implementation using the Salesforce Python SDK for creating, testing, and deploying AI agents.

 ## Project Structure